Pulp and Paper

 Despite humankind's concerns about the environment—paper mills have a history of being leading polluters and deforesting the environment—and the increased usage of computers and the Internet, paper products are still everywhere in our world.
 From our cereal boxes to paper towels, envelopes, and bills, paper and pulp is still a large industry in the United States.

-The United States paper and forest products industry's private, working forests support 2.5 million jobs and generate $235 billion in annual sales, according to the American Forest and Paper Association.
-The U.S. pulp, paper, and paperboard mill industry employs more than 100,000 workers and comprises around 150 companies that produce more than $80 billion in revenue.
+The United States paper and forest products industry's private, working forests employs about 950,000 people and manufactures nearly $300 billion in products each year, according to the American Forest and Paper Association.
+The U.S. pulp, paper, and paperboard mill industry employs about 92,180 people.
 Careful management of forest resources have helped keep the industry stable and even increased total forest area by 2 million acres in the first part of the 20th century.

-According to the U.S. Department of Labor (DOL), the paper manufacturing industry in general employs more than 370,000 workers.
+According to the U.S. Department of Labor (DOL), the paper manufacturing industry in general employs more than 362,100 workers.
 Industry growth, however, remains flat or in decline due largely to automation and lower demand for paper as many communications media move to digital platforms.
-IBISWorld reported that paper mills in particular experienced employment growth of -2 percent from 2011 to 2016.
-Manufacturers Alliance for Productivity and Innovation recorded -1 percent growth industry wide from 2015 to 2016.
+IBISWorld reported that paper mills in particular experienced industry a growth of -4.7 percent from 2015...